christianpaquin/grovedb/merk-collab-demo/README.md

 13. Other clients: UUID not found, look up `target_uuid` position and insert
 14. All clients update root hash reference

-**Key insight**: Protocol uses reference-based operations (UUIDs), server converts to positions internally for reliability.
+**Key insight**: Protocol and implementation both use reference-based operations (UUIDs).
+Positions are discovered after operations for proof generation only.

 ### Audit Trail
 - Server maintains append-only changelog file